Green Bay (town), Wisconsin: Religion

 The National Shrine of Our Lady of Good Help is in the town of Green Bay, in the unincorporated community of Champion.

 Recreation

 Bay Shore County Park is between Highway 57 and the shore of Green Bay.
-Different fossil animals and fossil burrows are preserved in the rocks above the boat ramp at the park, and the different layers of fossils have been diagramed in detail.
+Different fossil animals and fossil burrows are preserved in the rocks above the boat ramp at the park, and the different layers of fossils have been diagrammed in detail.